hanskroner/SceneManager/README.md

 Besides easing the administrative burden of managing Scenes, a secondary goal for this project was to familiarize myself with SwiftUI and Swift Concurrency.
 Scene Manager requires at least macOS 13.0 to run.

-Scene Manager also requires a recent version of the deCONZ REST API - one that allows for the Lights of a Scene to be a subset of the Lights in its Group.
+Scene Manager also requires a recent version of the deCONZ REST API with a few additions that remain to be merged by the maintainers.
+Scene Manager requires deCONZ functionality that allows:

+* The Lights of a Scene to be a subset of the Lights in the Scene's Group
+* Querying all of the Scenes known to the API
+* Controlling supported Hue devices over the manufacturer-specific `0xfc03` cluster
+* Modifying and recalling scenes for supported Hue devices over the manufacturer-specific `0xfc03` cluster

 ## Features